 More than being beautiful and functional, our homes must boost our well-being and make us happy.

-To do this, architects and designers should look into the science of how buildings affect our mental health.
-According to Dr Eve Edelstine, architects can utilise the findings in various neuroscientific studies to help them design buildings better.
+To do this, designers should look into the science of how buildings affect our mental health.
+According to Dr Eve Edelstine, designers can utilise the findings in various neuroscientific studies to help them design buildings better.
 She leads Perkins&Will’s Human Experience Lab team, and they take a look at how our brain and body behave concerning the building’s design.
 They found out that factors such as indoor air quality, daylighting, noise control, colour, texture, and dimension affect our perception, thoughts, emotions, and actions.

 Welcome to neuroarchitecture.